 Arcade and isometric shooters

 An arcade shooter designed in collaboration with Robotron 2084 and Smash TV creator Eugene Jarvis, Housemarque’s Nex Machina is unapologetically old-school.
-Huge waves of enemies fire so many projectiles at you that you can barely see your own character, and must move with pinpoint accuracy in order to survive.
+Huge waves of enemies fire so many projectiles at you that you can barely see your own character, and must move with pinpoint accuracy to survive.